lrslab/nanoCEM/docs/tutorials.md

 ## Alignment feature visualization

-To compare two samples' alignment feature, provide their `fastq` file , reference file and specific position , here is a script using our test data to visualize the alignment feature,
+To compare two samples' alignment feature,  their `fastq` files , reference file and the specific position are required.
+Here is a script using our test data to visualize the alignment feature,

     # get alignment visualization